(P)reheating and gravitational waves in $\alpha$-attractor models: Numerical lattice simulations

 Unfortunately, the investigated instability is so strong that the used discretization of equations of motion on the constant lattice breaks down due to production of short wavelength modes (shorter than the lattice spacing $h$) and we have to stop our simulations around the time when the energy density of fluctuations is dominant component since the further calculations would give unreliable results.

+We approach this breakdown of the simulations in a two-step way.
+First, we keep track of the amplitude of the model with $k=k_{\rm max}$.
+When this amplitude grows 5 times with respect to its initial value, we treat the results obtained for later times as potentially unreliable, because the power in the fluctuations should UV cascade to smaller scales, which we are unable to resolve.
+The amplitude of the fluctuations can be overestimated, since the modes with wavenumbers larger than the UV cutoff cannot be simulated on the lattice; the energy that should be deposited in those modes through rescattering stays with lower-$k$ modes.

+Therefore, in our presentation of numerical results for the amplitudes of the fluctuations we clearly mark later times by denoting respective curves with grey color.
+However, we have to note that adopting this conservative approach does not mean that the amplitudes of fluctuations cease to grow, we only lack certainty about the rate of this growth.

-Yet our calculations clearly demonstrate that very shortly after the simulated phase of the evolution of the Universe the single field description of the considered model breaks down due to the dynamics of the spectator.
+In addition to physical breakdown of our simulations, resulting from the fact that the lattice approach allows us to simulate only a finite volume of space with a finite resolution, there is also a numerical breakdown, when the error becomes unacceptably large.
+In our calculations, the latter breakdown always follows the former.
+Yet even with the conservative approach adopted herein, our calculations clearly demonstrate that very shortly after the simulated phase of the evolution of the Universe the single-field description of the considered model is not valid due to the non-trivial dynamics of the spectator.

 The evolution of fluctuations of fields can be also studied with Fourier transform of fields strength.
-In the figure~\ref{fig:n=1,1.5_plot_chi_fluct_k}, we present the evolution of amplitudes of the Fourier transform of the spectator field $\chi$ for selected wave vectors $k$.
+In figure~\ref{fig:n=1,1.5_plot_chi_fluct_k}, we present the evolution of amplitudes of the Fourier transform of the spectator field $\chi$ for selected wave vectors $k$.
 Simultaneously with the end of inflation the amplitude of the lowest $k$ mode available on the lattice (deep red) starts to grow by orders of magnitude.
 On the other hand, high $k$ modes stay nearly unaffected for some time until they rapidly increase close to the end of simulation.
 Modes for some intermediate values of $k$ develop in between.